in

 6. The Nazis poorly translated their emblem to the Swastika

 Around the 1925s, the Hitler-led army considered themselves a master race, known as the Aryans, some of whom invaded the Indian subcontinent.
 The literal meaning of Aryan means noble, but per their conduct, not per birth or blood.
 However, there is a mass migration of people to India even before the Aryans came to the continent.
-Moreover, no historical texts or scriptures suggest or hint at the invasion from the outside during this time.
-The Nazis, however, referred to their emblem as the Hakenkreuz, which was poorly translated to Swastika.
-Instead, it meant a hooked cross, as mentioned in Hilter’s book Mein Kampf.

 7. For Jews, the symbol denotes fear and horror

-The German nationalists adopted the black Swastika on their red flags on a white circle of the Third Reich.
-It came to stand for hatred, fear, racial discrimination, anti-Semitism, genocide, and intolerance from that time.
-In a matter of years, the swastika symbol becomes corrupted and instilled fear in the hearts of the Jews.
+In a matter of years, the swastika symbol became corrupted and instilled fear in the hearts of the Jews.
 A sign that represented good fortune and prosperity, for the Jews, it became a symbol of suppression and extermination.

 8. The swastika symbol represents the universe

 The universe continuously spins, rotates, and revolves.
 Like planets that rotate around the sun and revolve on their axis, everything in the universe does the same.
 Therefore, it is the principle of aggregation that the Swastika represents.
-With the four arms moving away from the center, the ancient swastika symbol denotes our galaxy and the four elements- air, water, fire, and land revolving around it.
+With the four arms moving away from the centre, the ancient swastika symbol denotes our galaxy and the four elements- air, water, fire, and land revolving around it.

 9. Swastika reaffirmed its positive status in 2008